-CETIN Group comprises Česká telekomunikační infrastruktura a.s. and its subsidiaries CZECH TELECOM Germany GmbH, CZECH TELECOM Austria GmbH, CETIN Finance B.V. and CETIN služby s.r.o. (company registration number 06095577, incorporated on 11 May 2017).
+CETIN Group comprises Česká telekomunikační infrastruktura a.s. and its subsidiaries CZECH TELECOM Germany GmbH, CZECH TELECOM Austria GmbH, CETIN Finance B.V. and CETIN služby s.r.o.
 CETIN does not operate a branch or other part of business establishment abroad.
-A predominant share of Company's services in 2017 was provided through communications networks and related assets in the Czech Republic.
+A predominant share of Company's services in 2018 was provided through communications networks and related assets in the Czech Republic.
 The subsidiaries in Germany and Austria allow the Company to operate its point of presence abroad for provision of international transit services to foreign operators.
 The subsidiary CETIN Finance B.V., based in the Netherlands, was used to issue Eurobonds and secure funding for the Company.
-The subsidiary CETIN služby s.r.o. did not engage in business activities in 2017.
+The subsidiary CETIN služby s.r.o. did not engage in business activities in 2018.